 First of all, let’s explain what the show is about.
 Red Band Society revolves around the lives of a group of teenagers living together in a Los Angeles based hospital’s pediatric ward.
-There’s Leo and Jordi, who are both suffering from bone cancer; Dash, who has cystic fibrosis; Kara, who has an enlarged heart; Emma, who has anorexia; and Charlie, a our narrator who’s in a coma.
-The staff of the hospital includes Octavia Spencer as the no-nonsense but caring Nurse Jackson and the dreamy Dr. Jack MacAndrews.
+There’s Leo and Jordi, who are both suffering from bone cancer; Dash, who has cystic fibrosis; Kara, who has an enlarged heart; Emma, who is anorexic; and Charlie, a our narrator who’s in a coma.
+The staff of the hospital includes Octavia Spencer as the no-nonsense but caring Nurse Jackson and Dave Annabelle as the dreamy Dr. Jack MacAndrews.

 I agree with the hype surrounding the show that it is a new and refreshing turn from most other TV programs.
 However, that does not mean Red Band Society is realistic at all.
 I have never seen a hospital as nice as the one in the show, but I won’t criticize that since there are probably ones like it somewhere in the world.
 Second, in the case of Jordi who came across the border from Mexico to get treatment at the hospital, how was he actually able to sneak in, see Dr. Andrews, and convince him to do surgery on him the next day?
 He’s an illegal immigrant!
 Again, I am not well aware of the legal proceedings at hospitals and maybe this could happen so I won’t dwell on this too long.

 The show has a good heart and I did enjoy watching it.
 Though predictable, the characters are all well-played by the young cast.
 Octavia Spencer kills it as Nurse Jackson!
 Yes, the show gets sappy and philosophical almost every 5 minutes, but I’ve come to accept that.
 I think my biggest problem with Red Band Society is the way they portray the kids in the hospital.
 It seems like Hollywood has a fascination for sick kids and hospitals now (the movies/books The Fault in Our Stars and If I Stay, the show Chasing Life, etc.).
 Though it is always great to see life from another person’s shoes, this needs to be done correctly.
 Life in a hospital is not fun and all of the kids on the show look perfectly healthy and mobile.
 I couldn’t even tell that any of them were sick, except for Leo who has a bald head.
 Also, Dr. MacAndrews is a bit too good-looking to make me believe he’s an actual doctor.

 This show, as one critic called it, is pretty much like Glee mixed with The Fault in Our Stars.
 I’m going to continue watching Red Band Society because I genuinely liked it.
 My only hope is that it starts to be more realistic.